How can I tell if my form uses Reference Data?

 Click your username at the bottom of the left navigation to expand the menu and select Reports.

-- Select the hyperlink for Reference Data Report, the fourth option in the list.
+1. Click the hyperlink for Reference Data Report, the fourth option in the list.

-- The report will be defaulted to run by Reference Data but you can also choose to view the report by Form.
+2. Once inside, the report will be defaulted to run by Reference Data but you can also choose to view the report by Form.

 Did we answer your question?